Dandenong High School: Ann Street Campus

 The Ann Street Campus (37.9779°S 145.2134°E), formerly the Cleeland Secondary College (named after the nearby Cleeland Street), is situated about 200 m directly east of the Dandenong Main Campus, with the entrance down on Ann Street about halfway between Herbert Street and Cleeland Street, with a campus area about twice the size of the Dandenong main site.
 It was originally built in 1957 as a girls' school, the Dandenong Girls High School, with the motto Above Renown and the Olympic torch as its school logo to commemorate the Melbourne Olympics.
 The student population at Cleeland reflected the local cultural diversity and it was for some time the most ethnically diverse school in the state.
 The college established Literacy and Numeracy Centres to promote crucial educational skills to its mainstream and many special needs students.
-In recent years Cleeland consistently maintained a retention rate of 150%.
 Cleeland Secondary College was the first school to offer, in conjunction with Chisholm Institute, the new Vocational Education Training (VET) course in Information Technology/Multimedia.

 After the school merger, the original Cleeland school buildings will be demolished after Stage Two building works are complete.
 A new double-gymnasium, performing arts/drama centre, 350-seat auditorium and sporting ovals/fields will be constructed on the site, as part of the Stage 3 building works.
 The construction of a federally funded Language Centre is nearing completion on the Ann Street site.